-Origin Story (1999–2007)
+Origin Story (2006–2007)

-One holiday, I visited my childhood home in Nashville and discovered 4 x 6” prints in a drawer tucked away in my old closet.
-To my surprise, they were my true beginnings: photographs that I made in middle school, between 2006–2007, for my first Photography class.
-This portfolio contains scenes from a camping trip, my friends, school, etc. Seeing where I come from, rendered on film, authenticates the hopeful presentiment that I’ve felt in my creative life thus far.
+One holiday, I visited my childhood home in Nashville, and discovered 4 x 6” prints in a drawer tucked away in my closet.
+To my surprise, they were my true beginnings: photographs that I made in middle school, between 2006–2007, for my first photography class.
+This portfolio contains scenes from a camping trip, my friends, school, etc. Seeing where I come from, rendered on film, validates a hopeful sentiment that I’ve felt throughout my creative life.
+I have a vocation!

 I remember my intial joy for photography, with no career in mind, just pure exuberance.
-I think these early works, which at the time, I didn’t see as “works” at all, show an inherent intuition for the human form.
-The discovery of these old compositions have allowed me to retrace the origins of my interests, and simply slow down to appreciate the craft.
-I feel far removed from the middle schooler that made these pictures, and my younger self, from 1999, on the steps of my mother’s home in East Nashville.
-However, it’s fun to know that my love for making pictures was always evident.
+I think these early works (which at the time, I didn’t see as “works” at all) show an intuition for the human form.
+My rediscovery of these pictures have allowed me to retrace the origins of my interests, and simply slow down to appreciate the craft.
+I feel far removed from the middle schooler that made these pictures; and my even younger self on the steps of my mother’s home, but it’s nice to know that my love for making pictures was always evident.